-A data center located on the East coast of the United States provides billing statements to five regional offices around the country, submitting IPDS output to a set group of printers.
-Because these users want to keep all resource management on their MVS systems, they can use the PSF Direct feature in Infoprint Manager for

-Windows as a black box solution.
+A data center located on the East coast of the United States provides billing statements to five regional offices around the country, submitting output to a set group of printers.
+Because these users want to keep all resource management on their MVS systems, they can use the PSF Direct feature in Infoprint Manager for AIX as a black box solution.
 They never have to move resources, and they can send jobs to their remote offices to print immediately.
 All print job and resource management takes place at the central host.

-Printing from the LAN and the host: option one
+Printing from the LAN and the host

 This print shop wants to spend the day shift printing staff reports from the local LAN.
-On the night shift, it wants to use the same IBM Infoprint 4000 printer to print billing statements from the iSeries server.
-By creating the destination through the Infoprint Manager Administration GUI rather than through the Management Console, the print administrator can ensure that the same destination can print jobs from both the LAN and the host.
+On the night shift, it wants to use the same IBM Infoprint 4000 printer to print billing statements from the pSeries server.
+By creating the destination through the Infoprint Manager Administration GUI, the print administrator can ensure that the same destination can print jobs from both the LAN and the host.

-This print administrator also has the option of interleaving jobs from the iSeries server and the LAN, using timers to detach the PSF Direct and printing from the LAN during idle moments.
+This print administrator also has the option of interleaving jobs from the pSeries server and the LAN, using timers to detach the PSF Direct and printing from the LAN during idle moments.